ISUgenomics/SequelQC/Figures/readme.md

 **psrs.pdf** is a plot of PSRS for all SMRTcells.

+**SequelQCruntime.png** plots the real runtime of between one and eight SMRTcells ofsequence from our benchmarking dataset using between one and sixteen CPUs

 **Figures not present**:
 Because the test dataset does not include scraps files the figures that SequelQC can produce that are not here are frequency plots of subreads per subedCLR, frequency plots of adapters per CLR and boxplots of subedCLR read lengths with N50s in blue.